VakhoKontridze/VCore/README.md

 - Documentation and an example app of SwiftUI VIPER architecture

-- Documentation of CLEAN gateways
+- Documentation of CLEAN Interactors and Gateways

 ## Showcase